determined-ai/determined/docs/setup-cluster/deploy-cluster/index.rst

 .. meta::
    :description: Discover how to set up your Determined cluster on AWS, GCP, Kubernetes, Slurm or On-Prem with an easy checklist.

-If you have not yet set up your training environment, consult :ref:`checklist <basic-setup>`.
+If you have not yet set up your training environment, consult the :ref:`setup checklist
+<basic-setup>`.

 +--------------------------------------------------------+
 | Environment                                            |